skunkiferous/jsonnet/README.md

 The "motivation" for the TSV parser is that my "users" will be jsut that, "users", not coders, so that I cannot expect them to be able to edit Jsonnet, JSON or XML.
 Editing a TSV file as a spreadsheet, is about as much as I can expect from them.

+run:

+jsonnet test.jsonnet

+to check the functionality of the code.